parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

 ### Develop Your Own Routines
 Look for:

-* Repeated events that aren’t scheduled.
+* Repeated events that aren't scheduled.
 * Maintenance tasks.
 * Relationships and career networking:
     * E.g., 1:1 with your boss, peers and mentors.
 * When procrastinating takes longer than action.
 * Things you forget often
-* Inconsequential or low-priority tasks that can be skipped occasionally but shouldn’t be
+* Inconsequential or low-priority tasks that can be skipped occasionally but shouldn't be
     * You can skip them a few times but after that something bad happens.
 * Developing new skills.
 * Keeping up-to-date.